abaj8494/c-scripts/README.md

 # Raison d'être

-- here are some small and simple C programs that I made whilst first learning to program
+- here are some C programs
-- these could be of use to someone that either wants to check another implementation of the same trivial program, or for someone that simply wants the program itself.
+- feel free to use these as you wish

 # How to use